Podcast: Download

 #8: Persist with S.I.P.

 Now even though I’ve broken down mastery of the Method of Loci down to nine simple tips, it may not always be easy peasy.
-You will be faced with challenges along the way.
+You will encounter challenges along the way.
 There’s just no getting around it.
 Success with these methods is not about not having those setbacks, but that you know how to deal with them.

 And one of the best ways to deal with those challenges is to make sure you have a good library of memory training.